Car Overheating

-My step father is a mechanic and we have pressure tested it and everything else I can think to do I have been working on cars all my life but this has me stumped.
+My step father is a mechanic and we have pressure tested the cooling system and everything else I can think to do I have been working on cars all my life but this has me stumped.

 Your input would be greatly appreciated thank you Chris.